 What’s The Fuss About Brown Rice?

-Compared to brown rice, white rice does not have extra benefits like fiber, protein, potassium, phosphorus and magnesium.
+Compared to brown rice, white rice does not have extra benefits like fibre, protein, potassium, phosphorus and magnesium.
 Brown rice also makes sure that you feel full for a longer period of time which means you will consume fewer calories.
 And brown rice is also good for the bacteria in your gut.

 Unlike white rice, it is better for those who are trying to avoid the risk of type 2 diabetes because its glycemic index is lower.
 It also brings down glucose levels and insulin resistance which makes it a preferred choice among those who are trying to lose weight.